AdobeDocs/learning-manager.en/help/migrated/deployment-guide/introduction.md

    ![](assets/configure-email-templates-step6.png)

 1. You can also choose to enable Optional Manager Emails.
-If you select the **[!UICONTROL uicontrol **Enable**]**checkbox, whenever a direct report receives an email from this Prime account, the manager is also included in the mailing list.
+If you select the **[!UICONTROL **Enable**]**checkbox, whenever a direct report receives an email from this Prime account, the manager is also included in the mailing list.

    ***Note: The settings in this tab are applicable for all the templates, globally.***